2019–20 Al-Nassr FC season

 The 2019–20 season was Al-Nassr's 44th consecutive season in the top flight of Saudi football and 64th year in existence as a football club.
 Al-Nassr enter the season as the Saudi Pro League title holders.
-Along with the Pro League, the club competed in the King Cup and both the 2019 and the 2020 editions of the AFC Champions League.
+Along with the Pro League, the club competed in the King Cup and both the 2020 editions of the AFC Champions League.

 The season covered the period from 1 July 2019 to 3 October 2020.